Have you ever looked at other people’s travel pictures and thought

 And sometimes it’s just nice to create something new.

 For example, we’ve recently started shooting pictures with the GoPro Hero 8 and it’s crazy high quality and brings a unique frame to some picture locations.
+It's even better if you use a GoPro gimbal to help steady all your shots.

 Also, when you shoot with different cameras, you’ll soon learn what works best for what.